 Suppose you have a database generated by some application code simulating some object being blown apart.
 Maybe its a 2D, cylindrically symmetric calculation.
 Next, suppose the code produced a "density" and "velocity" variable.
-However, what you want to compute is the total mass of some (portion of) of the object that has velocity (magnitude)

 Fig. 3.21: The variable Shepardglobal mapped onto a point mesh